OGRECave/blender2ogre/README.md

 ```

 ### Exporting Custom Vertex Groups
-As shown in the picture below, you can now export SubEntities that contain a user defined amount of faces.
+As shown in the picture below, you can now export SubEntities that contain a user-defined amount of faces.

 ![blender-vertex-group.png](images/blender-vertex-group.png)